-Bukovina is the land of fairy-tail like fortified churches with charming painted exterior walls, beautifully painted eggs, wooden houses with original architecture, traditions and special folk costumes, all surrounded by picturesque mountain landscapes.
+Bukovina is the land of fairy-tale like fortified churches with charming painted exterior walls, beautifully painted eggs, wooden houses with original architecture, traditions and special folk costumes, all surrounded by picturesque mountain landscapes.

 The monasteries here are included in the UNESCO World Heritage, such as Voroneţ, Humor and Moldoviţa; the villages that fascinate with their architecture such as Ciocăneşti and Marginea; or the winter and pascal holidays with their special charm, are sure to impress visitors travelling to these parts of the country.